davidaczo/Projects/README.md

+-Android/creasunmi: The inspiration came from having a base project for all my android projects.
+I added a well-planned redux base to the project and a well-planned navigation.

 -KMM: Kotlin Mobile Multi Platform project.
 I have ui components in Swift and Kotlin for IOs/Android devices and a common Model and Controller layer with redux.
 The common layers can be found in the shared part.
 I use a database and have different states from each screen on.

 -React-Native: is the project that I'm currently working on, I want to make an administration app for shops, where they can upload products, edit their attributes, orders and store management.I added a well-planned core to the project with expo, mobx, react-navigation etc..